typedb/biograkn/examples/blast/README.md

 - [Download Grakn](http://dev.grakn.ai/docs/running-grakn/install-and-run).
 - Unzip the downloaded file.
 - Type in `path-to-the-unzipped-folder/grakn server start`, press enter and wait for the Grakn Server to start.
-- Type in `path-to-the-unzipped-folder/grakn console --keyspace proteins --file schema.gql`, press enter and wait for the schema to be loaded into the `proteins` keyspace.
+- Type in `path-to-the-unzipped-folder/grakn console --keyspace blast --file schema.gql`, press enter and wait for the schema to be loaded into the `blast` keyspace.
 - Download and Install Python3:
   - [On Windows](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html)
   - [On Mac OS X](http://osxdaily.com/2018/06/13/how-install-update-python-3x-mac/)